|

 the book’s normal page.
 Having perhaps become accustomed to the

-magnifications on early pages, the reader was confronted, here at the
+magnifications on early pages, the reader was confronted here, at the

 very end of the book, with expansion expanded—and with the implication

-that Micrographia and
+Micrographia and

 its attendant inquiries would prove an unending program, of which this

-first installment was a bare, unfinished history.
+was a first installment of bare, unfinished history.

 John Aubrey